Daniel O'Connell: The renewal of the campaign

 Against a background of growing economic distress, O'Connell was nonetheless buoyed by Archbishop John McHale's endorsement of legislative independence.
 Opinion among all classes was also influenced from October 1842 by Gavan Duffy's new weekly The Nation.
 Read in Repeal Reading Rooms and passed from hand to hand, its mix of vigorous editorials, historical articles and verse, may have reached as many as a quarter of a million readers.

 Breaking out of the very narrow basis for electoral politics (the vote was not restored to the forty-shilling freeholder until 1885), O'Connell initiated a new series of "monster meetings".
 These were damaging to the prestige of the government, not only at home but abroad.
 O'Connell was becoming a figure of international renown, with large and sympathetic audiences in the United States, France and Germany.
 The Conservative government of Robert Peel considered repression, but hesitated, unwilling to tackle the Anti-Corn Law League which was copying O'Connell's methods in England.
-Assuring his supporters that Britain must soon surrender, O'Connell declared 1843 "the repeal year".